frequent questions

 In the case of instant transfers, the reception of the order is instant.

-For credit transfers between accounts of the same payment service provider (intrabank transfers), the beneficiary’s account must be credited on the day of receipt of the order and the funds made available immediately.
+For standard transfers between accounts of the same payment service provider (intrabank transfers), the beneficiary’s account must be credited on the day of receipt of the order and the funds made available immediately.

-In the case of interbank credit transfers ordered in paper form, the time limit can be extended by one additional business day.
+In the case of standard interbank transfers ordered in paper form, the time limit can be extended by one additional business day.

-On these days, the credit and funds can only be made available on the following business day, as TARGET2 is closed.
-TARGET2 is the Eurosystem settlement system in which payment transactions between payment service providers are processed.
+On these days, the credit and funds can only be made available on the following business day, as TARGET is closed.
+TARGET is the Eurosystem settlement system in which payment transactions between payment service providers are processed.

-Other TARGET2 holidays, like other TARGET2 closing days (Saturdays and Sundays), have no impact on the credit and availability of funds in user payment accounts, since they coincide with national public holidays or bank holidays.
+Other TARGET holidays, like other TARGET closing days (Saturdays and Sundays), have no impact on the credit and availability of funds in user payment accounts, since they coincide with national public holidays or bank holidays.

-In non-SEPA intra-Community credit transfers made in the currencies of non-euro area Member States, the same time limits for interbank credit transfers in euro shall apply, unless otherwise agreed.
+In standard non-SEPA intra-Community transfers made in the currencies of non-euro area Member States, the same time limits for standard interbank transfers in euro shall apply, unless otherwise agreed.
 In any case, the beneficiary’s account must be credited within a maximum of four working days.

 For the other transfers, no rules regarding the execution deadlines are defined.
 The information on the time limits practiced by each payment service provider may be consulted in the respective price list, which must be made available for consultation by customers in all branches and places of public service.